Lymah123/100-days-of-code/daily-journal.md

 Day 7: 01/12/24

 Today, I focused on my personal document vault project.
-I was able to test the API endpoint using a cURL API client request; a command based API testing automation and tried the Postman API client; a GUI API client request.
+I was able to test the API endpoint using a cURL API client request, a command based API testing automation and tried the Postman API client; a GUI API client request.
 I read about some other open source alternatives to these two.

 Day 8: 02/12/24